-Ahead of the Baradari was the meditation cave of saint Janaradan Swami who meditated here and was blessed by darshan of Sri Dattatreya one of the Hindu Gods.
-The footprints of these holy personalities could be seen.
+Ahead of the Baradari was the meditation cave of saint Janaradan Swami .
+He meditated here and was blessed by darshan of Sri Dattatreya, one of the Hindu Gods.
+One can see the footprints of these holy personalities here.

 Right at the top of the fort were the Kala Pahad and Durga canons.
 By now, we were drained and tired after all that climbing.
 Water bottles were empty, and snacks gorged.
 Our only saviour was mint candies to suck on.
 It made us realise how difficult it must have been for the enemies to conquer this fort.
 There are forts, and there is Daulatabad!
 Simply invincible.

 On descending the fort, we headed to the food stalls on the roadside and stuffed ourselves with water and whatever was available.
 What caught my fancy was the fresh fruits like guavas, figs, custard apple for which Daulatabad is known.

 After leaving Daulatabad, we proceeded to Khuldabad, which is where we saw the tomb of the Mughal King Aurangzeb.
 It is located at the complex of a Dargah or shrine of Sufi saint Sheikh Zainuddin.
 As per his wishes, the tomb was built only with a few rupees that he had earned by stitching caps.
 Our guide mentioned that his tombstone is inscribed in Persian with the following lines, “No marble sheets should shield me from the sky as I lie there one with earth.”
 A marble jaali or screen was erected around his grave by Lord Curzon, but no roof covers it.